Perrott's Folly: History

 Built in the open Rotton Park by John Perrott in 1758, who lived in Belbroughton, the tower now stands high above the local residential and business housing.

-There are many stories to explain why the tower was built.
-One is that John Perrott wanted to be able to survey his land and perhaps entertain guests.
-Or the tower might have been used to spot animals for hunting.
-Or that he built the tower so that he could see his wife's grave, 15 mi away.
+There are many stories to explain why the tower was built: that John Perrott wanted to be able to survey his land and perhaps entertain guests; or to spot animals for hunting; or so that he could see his wife's grave, 15 mi away.

 From 1884 to 1979 the tower was used as a weather recording station for the Birmingham and Midland Institute.
 In 1966 the Geography Department of the University of Birmingham took over the running of the observatory until operations were transferred to the main campus.